Behavioral Health Providers

 - Delivery of telehealth services: “Health care services that are delivered by telehealth must be appropriate and delivered in accordance with applicable law and generally accepted health care practices and standards prevailing at the time the health care services are provided, including all rules adopted by then appropriate professional licensing board.”

-Licensed mental health counselors and marital and family therapists in other states can provide telehealth services to Iowans without obtaining an Iowa license
+Mental health counselors, marital and family therapists, and social workers licensed in other states can provide telehealth services to Iowans without obtaining an Iowa license